The Age of Olive Trees by Haia Mohammed

 Haia Mohammed’s poems feel to me like the most important work being written in the world today.
 They are staggeringly impactful in their honesty, strength and beauty.
 The people of Gaza, as Haia says, are different; they write poems that defy death.
 These pieces are miracles of language and spirit, they are humanity at its best and most resilient. — Max Porter

-The Age of Olive Trees is the debut pamphlet by Haia Mohammed, a 22-year-old poet and student in Gaza, living through the ongoing genocide.
+The Age of Olive Trees is the debut pamphlet by Haia Mohammed, a 22-year-old poet and student from Khan Younis in Gaza, written while living through the ongoing genocide.

 All proceeds from the sale of this book will go to the author, to help support her and her family.